VioraEarly Access

 Viora is what we make.
 We'll be plain about what we ship today and what we don't.

 The pitch is: same hold-to-talk hotkey as the others, same cleaned-up text dropping into your cursor — but the same hotkey can also trigger an agent.
 If your sentence is a question or a task instead of a piece of writing, Viora opens the Agent Card next to its on-screen Capsule and streams an answer.
 Calendar lookup via EventKit, web search, third-party connectors via Composio — all of it runs inline.
 "Schedule a 30-minute focus block tomorrow morning" creates the actual event.
-We're the only one of the four that does this today.
+In this four-product set, Viora is the only product we found positioning agent-style Mac workflows as the center of the product.

 The other thing specific to us is the Capsule UI.
 A floating orb that docks to one of four corners of the screen, half-hides at the edge when you're not using it, and expands when there's something to look at.
 It's our visual signature.